 We’ve also talked about the good effects of coloids – keeping the fluid in the vessels.
 But often the trials haven’t confirmed this belief.
 But CRISTAL seems to do so.
 CRISTAL found the colloid group to have fewer days on respirator, possibly due to less interstitial oedema, including less oedema in the lungs.
 Also they found less days on pressor, possibly due to the same factors, with more fluid kept intravasal, less leaking out.

 The clinical difference

 In CRISTAL, colloids weren’t given as daily supplements as in 6S and CHEST.
 In CRISTAL, colloids were only given as a response to strict criteria pointing to severe shock in need of fluid resuscitation.
-And even then, the amount of colloids given were at the discretion of the physician and colloids seem to have been largely abandoned when the initial shock faze was over.
+And even then, the amount of colloids given were at the discretion of the physician and colloids seem to have been largely abandoned when the initial shock phase was over.
 So, in CRISTAL, colloids are used pretty much as one would use them in clinical practice.
 These smaller amounts of colloids, and given over a shorter duration of time, might have contributed.